draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 1. Create a feature branch from the active development branch `dev`.
 2. Install SPECIMEN in editable mode with the dependencies needed for the workflow you are changing.
-3. Make a focused change to one workflow, configuration area, documentation area, or external-tool interface at a time.
+3. Make a focussed change to one workflow, configuration area, documentation area, or external-tool interface at a time.
 4. Update or add configuration examples for any new option.
 5. Run the smallest relevant checks while developing, then validate at least one complete affected pipeline run before opening a pull request.
 6. Update documentation, example notebooks, and diagrams when behaviour visible to users changes.